vishal-m25/Obsidian/Learnings/java.md

 - **Grouping error types**

 ### Overriding a method that throws an exception
-- when parent doesn't throw an exception then the child cannot throw a checked exception but can be unchecked
+- when parent method doesn't throw an exception then the child method cannot throw a checked exception but can be unchecked
 - the child should not throw an exception that is superset of the parent class exception
 - The first throws fewer exceptions than the overridden method, and the second, even though it throws more; they’re narrower in scope.
 - parent and child can throw irrelevant exceptions

 ### Note
-- if a methods declared to throw a checked exception is called it should be handled inside a try-catch block or the function itself can be declared of throwing the same exception to avoid compile time interruption.
+- if a methods declared to throw a checked exception is called it should be handled inside a try-catch block or the function itself can be declared of throwing the same exception to avoid compile time interruption.  but it is recommended to handle it.